 You can submit a data subject access request to see what information is held about you.
-All we ask is that you write to the relevant Data Controller (Intrinsic, our AR or its Adviser) and clearly specify the information you require.
+All we ask is that you write to the relevant Data Controller (Quilter Financial Planning, our AR or its Adviser) and clearly specify the information you require.

 All subject access requests require proof of ID and a £10 fee by cheque (which is the maximum we are allowed to charge).

 Your cheque must be made payable to the Data Controller from whom you are making the request.

 Upon receipt of your eligible request, a response will be sent to you within the statutory limit of 40 calendar days.

 Am I entitled to all the information that is held about me?